 Linda Chavez is the chairman of the Center for Equal Opportunity and a senior fellow at the Niskanen Center in Washington, DC.
-She also writes a weekly syndicated column that appears in newspapers across the country and the author of several books.
 In 2000, Chavez was honored by the Library of Congress as a “Living Legend” for her contributions to America’s cultural and historical legacy.
 In January 2001, Chavez was President George W. Bush’s nominee for Secretary of Labor until she withdrew her name from consideration.

 Chavez has held a number of appointed positions, among them Chairman, National Commission on Migrant Education (1988-1992); White House Director of Public Liaison (1985); Staff Director of the U.S. Commission on Civil Rights (1983-1985); and she was a member of the Administrative Conference of the United States (1984-1986).
 Chavez was the Republican nominee for U.S. Senator from Maryland in 1986.
 In 1992, she was elected by the United Nations’ Human Rights Commission to serve a four-year term as U.S. Expert to the U.N.
 Sub-commission on the Prevention of Discrimination and Protection of Minorities.